wxdublin/mod_encrypt/README.md

 You can test it using curl.
 $ curl -v -XPUT http://localhost/myFCGI --data-binary teststring

-The new directives to encyption are in working!
+The new directives for encyption are in working!